heonie/graphql-sequelize-boilerplate/README.md

 ```

 ## Environment Variables
-For running on the `production` mode, you have to these environment variables:
+For running on the `production` mode, you have to set these environment variables:

 * NODE_ENV=production
 * DB_HOST